 Lifting weights is not just for bodybuilders.
 In fact, strength training is becoming more and more popular with women.
 What's more, you don’t have to go to a gym to feel the benefits.
 Adding resistance to your workouts – such as by increasing the weight of your dumbbells at home or using household items to add weight to your workout – can help you tone up, burn calories, lose body fat, boost your mental health and protect your bones and joints.

 “If you stick to the principles of strength training it can be done with limited or no equipment," says personal trainer Stuart Jack.
 And, with weight training, it’s easy to see improvements over time.
 “Improvements in strength will generally be measured in the weight of the load lifted, the reps performed, or the time the muscle is held under tension,” adds Stuart.

-All you really need to get started is one of the best yoga mats to help protect joints and stop you from slipping as you work out, and you’re ready to go.
+All you really need to get started is one of the best yoga mats to help protect joints and stop you from slipping as you work out and perhaps some of the best workout leggings to keep you comfortable and supported during your routine, and you’re ready to go.

 How is strength training different for women?